Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ## MTK Client Installation

-Note: most of this guide taken from [here](https://github.com/bkerler/mtkclient?tab=readme-ov-file#windows) with a few minor changes such as i had problems with installing python modules due to a long path problem in windows 10, which was resolved using a registry edit.
+Note: most of this guide taken from [here](https://github.com/bkerler/mtkclient?tab=readme-ov-file#windows) with a few minor changes, such as i had problems with installing python modules due to a long path problem in windows 10, which was resolved using a registry edit.

 Install Winfsp (for fuse)